adorsys/datasafe/README.md

 ```

 ### Overriding Functionality by Building custom Datasafe Library
-This is actually the preferred way to override something or to customize Datasafe.
+This is actually the preferred way to override something or to customize datasafe.
 It has no limitations because
-you can compose any Datasafe service you want using Dagger2 for dependency injection.
+you can compose any datasafe service you want using Dagger2 for dependency injection.
 Its major drawback is that
 you need to add a dependency to Dagger2 into your project and compile this custom library version.
 Because of
 compile-time dependency injection and modular structure it is a comparatively error-free approach.
-To create custom Datasafe service we need to follow these 3 steps:
+To create custom datasafe service we need to follow these 3 steps:
 1. Create your own custom module (or modules) - see [CustomPathEncryptionModule](datasafe-examples/datasafe-examples-customize-dagger/src/main/java/de/adorsys/datasafe/examples/business/filesystem/CustomPathEncryptionModule.java)
 1. Create custom Datasafe with custom module list - see [CustomlyBuiltDatasafeServices](datasafe-examples/datasafe-examples-customize-dagger/src/main/java/de/adorsys/datasafe/examples/business/filesystem/CustomlyBuiltDatasafeServices.java)
 1. Use custom-built Datasafe as shown here: